“Here to their bosom mother earth, take back in peace what thou has given, and, all that is of heavenly birth, God in peace recall to heaven.”

 He looks to the Duskborn professor who called out Petrowski.
 “May I know your name, ma’am?”

-GM: “Patricia Strickland,” answers the single-fanged vampire.
+GM: “Patricia Stratton,” answers the single-fanged vampire.

 Support: He inclines his head to the dead educator.
 His voice rises in volume as he talks, his tone firm and unapologetic but also devoid of cruelty, of spite.

 “I don’t hate you, Patricia.
 I don’t think most Kindred hate the Duskborn, even if it is our nature to disdain them.
-That’s really what Christopher was saying, even if he said it like a Blue Blood.
+That’s really what Christopher was saying, even if he said it like a blue blood.
 We’re stronger than you, and that’s why any resolution to treat you the same is just that, a promise that’s on us to keep.
 And if things were different, I would be honored to fight for you.
 But things aren’t different.
 We are rapists and killers.
 Thieves and adulterers.
 Whores and liars.
 Monsters, not men and women and children.
 Some of us recognize that, and others deny it.
 But we know it is true when we hide from the sun.
 You are not a proud woman fighting for the right to life.
 You are a proud monster fighting for the right to talk to other monsters, and even if you get it most of them will not treat you as equals except in these meetings.
 What would you use your power here for?
 What do you want, besides to see the next night?
 That is what will draw my vote or lose it.
 Everything else is just talk, and most of us don’t really come here for that.”
 Fangs flash.
 “I don’t.”